openshift/rosa/README.md

 * Compute nodes: 2 (m5.xlarge instance types)

 ```
-$ moactl create cluster --cluster-name=rh-moa-test-cluster
+$ rosa create cluster --cluster-name=rh-moa-test-cluster

 I: Creating cluster with identifier '1de87g7c30g75qechgh7l5b2bha6r04e' and name 'rh-moa-test-cluster'
-I: To view list of clusters and their status, run `moactl list clusters`
+I: To view list of clusters and their status, run `rosa list clusters`
 I: Cluster 'rh-moa-test-cluster' has been created.
 I: Once the cluster is 'Ready' you will need to add an Identity Provider and define the list of cluster administrators.
-See `moactl create idp --help` and `moactl create user --help` for more information.
+See `rosa create idp --help` and `rosa create user --help` for more information.
-I: To determine when your cluster is Ready, run `moactl describe cluster rh-moa-test-cluster`.
+I: To determine when your cluster is Ready, run `rosa describe cluster rh-moa-test-cluster`.
 ```

 Creating a cluster can take up to 40 minutes, during which the State will transition from `pending` to `installing`, and finally to `ready`.